Nighttime noise can affect your health—even if you're asleep

 Sadly, no. A 2019 “scoping review” evaluating what we know so far concluded that hearing loss is linked to insomnia and other sleep disturbances.
 How night noise fits in remains unknown.
 Study author Nathan Clarke, who researches hearing loss at the University of Nottingham notes, “From an evolutionary perspective, it is not unreasonable to suppose that people with hearing loss may have to work harder to process dangerous nighttime noise.
 However, the available data is sparse.”

 Tinnitus can make things worse.
 In a study of nearly 300 Israelis exposed to industrial noise, those with ringing in the ears had the most sleep problems, but hearing loss alone was linked to insomnia, regardless of age or how long they’d been exposed to the noise.
+(Be sure to listen to white noise or something similar when falling asleep, as this can help you get deeper sleep by masking the tinnitus.)

 People with hearing loss are more likely to sleep for more than eight hours, according to a study of nearly 7,000 Japanese volunteers, although it’s not clear what this suggests about vulnerability to disturbance.
 It makes me feel better to know this: I need a lot of sleep!